Sitting Bull: Legacy

 Following Sitting Bull's death, his cabin on the Grand River was taken to Chicago for use as an exhibit at the 1893 World's Columbian Exposition.
 Indigenous dancers also performed at the exposition.
-In September 1989, the U.S. Postal Service released a Great Americans series 28¢ postage stamp featuring a likeness of the leader.
+In September 1989, the U.S. Postal Service released a Great Americans series 28¢ postage stamp featuring his likeness.

 In March 1996, Standing Rock College was renamed Sitting Bull College in his honor.
-The college serves as an institution of higher education on Sitting Bull's home of Standing Rock in North Dakota and South Dakota.
+The college serves as an institution of higher education in Sitting Bull's home of Standing Rock Reservation, with campuses in North and South Dakota.

 In August 2010, a research team led by Eske Willerslev, an ancient DNA expert at the University of Copenhagen, announced its intention to sequence the genome of Sitting Bull, with the approval of his descendants, using a hair sample obtained during his lifetime.

-In October 2021, Willerslev confirmed Lakota writer and activist Ernie Lapointe's contention that he and his three sisters were Sitting Bull's biological great-grandchildren.
+In October 2021, Willerslev confirmed Lakota writer and activist Ernie LaPointe's contention that he and his three sisters were Sitting Bull's biological great-grandchildren.